xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

   * Add `https://login.microsoftonline.com/common/oauth2/nativeclient` as RedirectUrl for Mobile and desktop applications
   * Add **Domain** into UserAuthentication section in your application configuration file.

-    Domain is the Azure Active Directory domain or tenant Id where the Azure AD application was created
+    Domain is the Azure Active Directory domain or tenant ID where the Azure AD application was created

 * [Error codes](error-codes.md) – New error code added
   * 408: Request timeout